-Verify HDFS Disk Space
+Verify HDFS or View File System (ViewFS) Disk Space

-When the Data Integration Service integrates the domain with the Hadoop cluster, it uploads the Informatica binaries to HDFS.
+When the Data Integration Service integrates the domain with the Hadoop cluster, it uploads the Informatica binaries to HDFS or View File System (ViewFS).

 Verify with the Hadoop administrator that the distributed cache has at least 1.5 GB of free disk space.